cffls/py2hs/README.md

 Tree(val=30, left=Tree(val=48, left=None, right=None), right=None)
 ```

-Intuitively, `map_trees` is a more powerful version of `map_tree`, in a way that it accepts any
+Intuitively, `map_trees`, which accepts any numbers of trees as inputs, is a more powerful version of `map_tree`, which
-number of trees as inputs.
+takes only two trees as inputs.
 Similarly, applicative is a more powerful version of functor, in a way that
 it could be passed to a function that has more than one input.
 In Haskell, applicative is defined as below:

 ```haskell